Dersingham railway station

-Dersingham was a railway station on the King's Lynn to Hunstanton line which served the village of Dersingham, a few miles north of King's Lynn in North Norfolk, England.
+Dersingham was a railway station on the King's Lynn to Hunstanton line which served the village of Dersingham, a few miles north of King's Lynn, in Norfolk, England.

 History

 The station was opened on 3 October 1862 by the Lynn and Hunstanton Railway.

 The station was host to a LNER camping coach from 1935 to 1939 and may have had a coach visiting in 1934.

 The station closed along with the line on 5 May 1969.